miguelmota/solidity-audit-checklist/README.md

 - [ ] The crowdsale min/max contribution allowed is set and tested.
 - [ ] The crowdsale whitelisting functionality is tested.
 - [ ] The crowdsale refund logic is tested.
+- [ ] Crowdsale participants are given their proportional token amounts or are allowed to claim their contribution.
 - [ ] The length of each stage of the crowdsale set (e.g. presale, public sale).
 - [ ] Specified which functions are intented to be controlled by the owner only (e.g. pausing crowdsale, progressing crowdsale stage, enabling distribution of tokens, etc..).
 - [ ] The crowdsale vesting logic is tested.
+- [ ] The crowdsale has a fallback function in place if it make reasonable sense.
+- [ ] The fallback function does not accept call data or only accepts prefixed data to avoid function signature collisions.
 - [ ] Imported contracts have been previously audited.
 - [ ] Token transfer statements are wrapped in a `require`.
+- [ ] Conditions are checked using `require` before operations and state changes.
 - [ ] Using `require` and `assert` properly.
 Only use `assert` for things that should never happen, typically used to validate state after making changes.
 - [ ] Using `keccak256` instead of the alias `sha3`.
 - [ ] Protected from ERC20 short address attack. [[?](https://vessenes.com/the-erc20-short-address-attack-explained/)].
+- [ ] Protected from recursive call attacks.
+- [ ] Arbitrary string inputs have length limits.
+- [ ] No secret data is exposed (all data on the blockchain is public).
+- [ ] Avoided using array where possible and using mappings instead.
+- [ ] Does not rely on block hashes for randomness (miners have influence on this).
+- [ ] Does not use `tx.origin` anywhere. [[?](https://vessenes.com/tx-origin-and-ethereum-oh-my/)]
+- [ ] Array items are shifted down when an item is deleted to avoid leaving a gap.
 - [ ] Using the latest stable version of Solidity.